SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 - The [Sequence Ontology (SO)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1175956/) is a structured controlled vocabulary for genomic annotation.
 SO provides a common set of terms and definitions that will facilitate the exchange, analysis and management of genomic data.
 - The [Darwin Core](https://http://rs.tdwg.org/dwc/) standard is body of standards.
 It includes a glossary of terms (in other contexts these might be called properties, elements, fields, columns, attributes, or concepts) intended to facilitate the sharing of information about biological diversity by providing reference definitions, examples, and commentaries.

-**About good standards**
+## Standards for software metadata

-- What is a good standard?
+In this section we will try to answer two main questions:

-- How can I make sure that I am using a good standard?
+1. What are the standards for a software?
-- How to choose a standard?
+2. How can I choose a good standard for my software?

-The process in choosing a "good standard" is to see what is being (extensively) used by the community.
+The process in choosing a "good standard" is to see what is being (extensively) accepted in the scientific community.
 It should ideally be well known and highlighted by the existence of a certain number of citations.

 Examples in Life Sciences:
 - [EDAM Ontology](http://edamontology.org/page)